Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Borwein trinomials

 Borwein polynomials correspond to finite rod sets with just one rod of each length.

 It is known that when $a$ and $b$ are relatively prime the Borwein trinomial $1 \pm x^a \pm x^b$ is either irreducible or the product of an irreducible and $1 -x +x^2$ or $1 +x +x^2$ (\cite{koley}, \cite{koley2}).
 The proofs are analytic.
-In the following theorem, we enumerate all possible Borwein trinomial multiples of $1 -x +x^2$ and $1 +x +x^2$ combinatorially, by finding all possible expansions of the periodic rod sets $[1,\anti{2}]$ and $[\anti{1},\anti{2}]$ to two-rod sets.
+In this section we find all Borwein trinomial multiples of $1 \pm x +x^2$ by finding all possible expansions of the periodic rod sets $[1,\anti{2}]$ and $[\anti{1},\anti{2}]$ to two-rod sets.
 We do not prove the irreducibility assertions.